imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

 | Use in production  | Use managed Kubernetes: AWS EKS, Azure AKS, Google GKE—or self-host with OpenStack.                                  |

-# Technical primer
+## Appendix: Technical primer

-Here is a guide to help you catch up with key concepts in open-source AI infrastructure.
+A little primer that I find necessary to catch up with key concepts in open-source AI infrastructure.

-## I thought Stable Diffusion was open‑source…
+### I thought Stable Diffusion was open‑source…

 **“Open-source”**, as defined by the Open Source Initiative (OSI), means you can **use, study, modify, and redistribute** the software _for any purpose_, as long as you comply with its license.
 **Source-available** projects may let you see the code or model weights—but often include restrictions like “non-commercial use only” or “no cloud hosting.”
 These restrictions violate OSI principles, meaning those projects aren’t truly open-source.
 This gap—when a project looks open but legally isn’t—is called the **source‑available loophole**. [[#Try Model Openness Tool (MOT v2)]] is a good starting point to avoid these loopholes.